xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_products.md

 For example, the file below is sufficient to update the variant prices:
 ![product_variant_2.png]({{site.baseurl}}/attachments/ref_WmJBfwxA/product_variant_2.png)

-When importing product variants, values of non variant specific fields (i.e. all but the fields added by the Product Variants module) should not be repeated for each variant.
+When importing product variants, values of non variant specific fields (i.e. all but the fields added by the Product Variants addon) should not be repeated for each variant.
 This means that such values as memberships, productClass, taxClass, enabled, shippable, categories, inventoryTracking, name, description, etc. need to be specified only once per product variant set; specifying them for each individual variant SKU may result in such undesirable effects as the creation of duplicate values or re-writing of a value by a subsequent value.

 For example, an import of variants for the product SKU 10000 Binary Mom using the following file: